zenika-open-source/claat-image/README.md

 This project is [Apache-2.0](https://github.com/bpetetot/claat-image/blob/master/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was initialy generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_